jumphone/BEER/README.md

 # II.
 Combine Multiple Batches (Alpha Version)

-### The method (MBEER) to combine multiple batches is still under development and evaluation.
+### The method (MBEER) to combine multiple batches is still under development and test.

 ### Here is an Alpha Version of MBEER.